-The Secret Code Of The Bhagavadgita - A New Approach
+The Historical Context Of The Bhagavadgita

 There are mainly two approaches to the study of the Bhagavadgita and of Lord Krishna.
 One is devotional and the other is academic.
 Frankly speaking neither of them do justice to our understanding of the teachings and the importance of Lord Krishna in the development of Hinduism, Indian philosophy and society.
 In the former approach the heart rules over the mind while in the latter the mind rules over the heart.
 If one is purely theistic and dogmatic, characterized by emotion, the other is purely rationale and intellectual, characterized by dry reason that is neither empathetic nor insightful, where as the true Hindu ideal of applying buddhi or discretionary application of intelligence to our empirical knowledge is lacking in both.
 Dr. Kamath's study of the Bhagavadgita tries to bridge the gap.
 It is both reverential and analytical in approach.
 His interpretation of the Bhagavadgita is a radical departure from many of the dogmas and theories associated with it.
 It may not find approval among some orthodox followers of Hinduism.
 But then truth in no one's grandchild.
 Truth is an all encompassing, all absorbing and all resolving phenomena in which the opposites and the ambiguities reside alongside each other in perfect harmony on a canvass that is as complex as the concept of Brahman Himself.
 If freedom of belief is what Hinduism is all about, this book is worthy of our attention and study. - Jayaram V